ShervanGharari/FHIMP/hydro-models/quebec-maritimes/0-prerequisits/README.md

 (your-virtual-env) foo@bar:~$ pip install -r /path/to/requirements.txt
 ```

-Please note that two Python packages needed in the workflows are not yet
+Please note that three Python packages needed in the workflows are not yet
 available on PyPI.
 If not automatically installed using the previous
 steps, you may install each directly from their relevant GitHub repositories:
 ```console